nimaid/DiscreteQLogic/README.md

 [TODO: Add a breakdown of why it works, step-by step.
 Also explain metastable (invalid) configurations.
 Also explain that the circuit starts up in a "random" state.]

-Here is the RS latch the logic simulator, using our NMOS components:
+Here is the RS latch in the logic simulator, using our NMOS components:

 <img src="https://github.com/nimaid/DiscreteQLogic/raw/main/Images/Circuits/nm_rs.PNG" width="400px" />